LiamJCates/Programming-Notes/Data Structures/CommonStructures/Lists/LinkedList.md

 A Singly LinkedList is the most basic LinkedList implementation

+A singly linked list is a collection of components called nodes.
+Every node in a singly linked list has two components: the list value and the link to the next list node

+In this form, each node contains: data of a given type consistent with the reset of the list a reference (in other words, a link) to the next node in the sequence.

-The Singly LinkedList structure is either
+The Singly LinkedList structure is minimally defined by the list head, either:
-An empty list, a null reference
+An empty list represented by a single null reference
-A reference to the first list node

-The LinkedList data structure stores a reference to the first node and potentially the last node as well.
+A reference to the first node in the list

-The first node is called the head and is designated by being the only node with nothing linking to it.
+The head is designated by being the only node with nothing linking to it.
+The LinkedList data structure may store a reference to the last node as well.
 The last node is called the tail and is designated by being the only node that points to a value of null.
 A list with a single element has one node that is both the head and the tail of that list.

-In this form, each node contains: data of a given type consistent with the reset of the list, a reference (in other words, a link) to the next node in the sequence.

-To implement a singly linked list, we start with a class that defines the node abstraction
+To implement a singly linked list

-Node <T> {
-   T item;
-   Node next;
-}

 We create a Node for each item, setting: the item field in each of the nodes to the desired value, the next field to point the subsequent node in the order of the list collection.

-We can then dynamically resize the LinkedList through the creation and deletion of nodes
+We can then dynamically resize the LinkedList through the creation and deletion of nodes and altering the adjacent list member's links

+Linked List Advantages
+  Linked lists are dynamic data structures; that is, they can grow or shrink during the execution of the program.
+  Efficient memory utilization.
+Memory is allocated whenever it is required, and it is de-allocated whenever it is no longer needed.
-An advantage of this linked structure is that it allows for efficient insertion or removal of elements from any position in the sequence.
+  Efficient insertion or removal of elements from any position in the sequence Many complex applications can be easily carried out with linked lists.

+Disadvantages of linked lists
+  Individual list elements consume more space than array elements because every node requires an additional pointer to store the address of the next node.
+  Searching a particular element in the list is difficult and time-consuming.
-A drawback of linked lists is that access time is linear (and difficult to pipeline).
+  Access time is linear (and difficult to pipeline).
 Faster access, such as random access, is not feasible.
   Arrays have better cache locality compared to linked lists.

 Because the links in a singly linked list consist only of next pointers (or references), the list can be traversed only in the forward direction.
 Therefore a complete traversal of the list must begin with the first element, the head.